moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_processingprocess.md

 | **limit** | `number` (optional) **Default: 1000** *Example: 1000* Maximum number of entities to retrieve.`Allowed values are 1 - 1000`.|
 | **offset** | `number` (optional) **Default: 0** *Example: 40* Indent in the output list of entities. |

-> Request for a list of positions Routing
+> Request for a list of items Routing

 ```shell
 curl -X GET